chinapedia/wikipedia.abstract.en/Page/Golden_ratio.md

 Art

-Divina_proportione_-_Illustration_13,_crop_&_monochrome.jpg's illustration of a dodecahedron from Pacioli's _Divina proportione_ (1509)]] _Divina proportione_ (_Divine proportion_), a three-volume work by Luca Pacioli, was published in 1509.
+'s illustration of a dodecahedron from Pacioli's _Divina proportione_ (1509)]] _Divina proportione_ (_Divine proportion_), a three-volume work by Luca Pacioli, was published in 1509.
 Pacioli, a Franciscan friar, was known mostly as a mathematician, but he was also trained and keenly interested in art. _Divina proportione_ explored the mathematics of the golden ratio.
 Though it is often said that Pacioli advocated the golden ratio's application to yield pleasing, harmonious proportions, Livio points out that the interpretation has been traced to an error in 1799, and that Pacioli actually advocated the Vitruvian system of rational proportions.
 Pacioli also saw Catholic religious significance in the ratio, which led to his work's title.

 Leonardo da Vinci's illustrations of polyhedra in _Divina proportione_[32] have led some to speculate that he incorporated the golden ratio in his paintings.
 But the suggestion that his _Mona Lisa_, for example, employs golden ratio proportions, is not supported by Leonardo's own writings.[33]
 Similarly, although the _Vitruvian Man_ is often shown in connection with the golden ratio, the proportions of the figure do not actually match it, and the text only mentions whole number ratios.[34][35]